B-e-sa/art-api/README.md

 ### An api with artists and their respective artworks/biography

+## !!!!
+I didn't add any other routes for this API, it's just a single json object with a bunch of info.<br>
+If I have more time available, I will update little by little and add some queries.

+There is a java version, with some queries available: https://github.com/B-e-sa/rest-art-api

+### Access

 The api is deployed at AWS, you can access it at: https://rvsf2cpalfk7ntjy2cpgjzkfdu0vkhyp.lambda-url.us-east-2.on.aws

 ### Disponible Languages: